WorkFirst—Other exemptions from mandatory participation.

 (i) The child has a special medical, developmental, mental, or behavioral condition; and

-(ii) The child is determined by a public health nurse, physician, mental health provider, school professional, other medical professional, HCS, MHD, and/or a RSN to require specialized care or treatment that prevents you from participating in work activities for more than ten hours per week.
+(ii) The child is determined by a public health nurse, school professional, one of the medical or mental health professionals listed in subsection (2) of this section, HCS, MHD, BHO, and/or an RSA to require specialized care or treatment that prevents you from participating in work activities for more than ten hours per week.

 (d) Required to be in the home to care for another adult with disabilities when: